 Lehman Brothers in connection with the purchase of $1.7 billion of residential mortgage loans, including the negotiation of service agreements, warehousing lines of credit, and repurchase transactions.

 One of the largest privately held real estate companies in the United States in connection with the purchase of distressed senior mortgage debt secured by several hotel assets.

 An international manufacturing company in connection with $640 million of fixed asset financing for its U.S. subsidiaries' manufacturing sites.

-A global manufacturer of metal components for automotive industry in refinance of multistate secured loan facility.
+A global manufacturer of metal components for the automotive industry in the refinancing of the multistate secured loan facility.

 A private investment firm, a former owner of a New York City building, in its sale of retained excess development rights for $26 million.

 A leading developer in the acquisition of land and development of up to 2 million square feet along the East River in Queens, New York.

 A national developer in connection with its joint-venture development and construction financing of three warehouse/retail buildings for Crate and Barrel totaling 949,201 square feet.

 A national developer in connection with its acquisition and redevelopment of the 147-acre world headquarters facility of Honeywell.
 The redevelopment project is expected to yield approximately 700,000 square feet of office space and approximately 200 townhomes.

 A national developer in connection with its acquisition and redevelopment of more than 25 contiguous parcels of land along the Hudson River waterfront in an assemblage transaction valued at more than $115 million.